 Example 1: Global Datapoint Threshold

-▲ There are two sets of thresholds set at the global level for this datapoint.
-Each threshold is active during different time windows of the day.
-Notice how the threshold labels align with the hourly timeline that runs along the bottom of the wizard).
+There are two sets of thresholds set at the global level for this datapoint.
+Each threshold is active during different time windows of the day (notice how the threshold labels align with the hourly timeline that runs along the bottom of the wizard).
 If CPU metrics for this datapoint reach 90 at any point during the day, a warning alert will trigger.
 However, between 9am and 8pm, the warning alert will trigger at 80 instead of 90.

 Example 2: Resource Group Datapoint Threshold

-▲ Building upon the previous example (example 1), there are three sets of thresholds set at the "Windows Server" resource group level for this datapoint.
-If CPU metrics for any devices in this particular resource group reach 75 between the hours of 5am and 11pm PDT, a warning alert will trigger.
+Building upon the previous example (example 1), there are three sets of thresholds set at the “Windows Server” resource group level for this datapoint.
+If CPU metrics for any devices in this particular resource group reach 75 between the hours of 5am and 9pm PDT, a warning alert will trigger.
 For the remaining hours in the day, no other alerts will trigger because group-level thresholds completely override global-level thresholds.

 Example 3: Instance Datapoint Threshold

-▲ Building upon the previous two examples (examples 1 and 2), there are four sets of thresholds set at the "WinCPU" instance level for this datapoint.
+Building upon the previous two examples (examples 1 and 2), there are four sets of thresholds set at the “WinCPU” instance level for this datapoint.
 If CPU metrics for this particular instance reach 50 at any point during the day, a warning alert will trigger.
-Although there are other thresholds listed for this instance that pertain to the resource group the instance is a member of and the DataSource that applies to the instance, the instance-level threshold will always be the only one ever evaluated as it is set for “All Day”, but also because instance-level thresholds completely override thresholds at the group and global level.
+Although there are other thresholds listed for this instance that pertain to the resource group the instance is a member of and the DataSource that applies to the instance, the instance-level threshold will always be the only one ever evaluated, not only because it is set for “All Day”, but also because instance-level thresholds completely override thresholds at the group and global level.